Eventum-Generatives/ContentPacks/README.md

 Content packs for Eventum

 ## Overview
-Repository contains content for Eventum such as samples, template, time patterns etc.
+Repository contains content for Eventum such as samples, templateы, time patterns etc.

 ## Contributing
 If you developed content for some personal purposes and find it useful for the community, we are happy to add it to the repository.